SaiKrishnaMohan7/Playground/helm/README.md

 # Helm

-A package manager for k8s like homebrew/npm
+A package manager for k8s like homebrew/npm is for Mac/JS respectively
-*Newlines are whitespace*

 ## Helm templating

+- *Newlines are whitespace*
+- Walking through [YAML Techniques](https://helm.sh/docs/chart_template_guide/yaml_techniques/) will be very helpful
 - `fullnameOverride` and `nameOverride` are created during `helm create <yourChartName(Release Name)>`
 - Template names do not follow a rigid naming pattern.
-However, we recommend using the suffix .yaml for YAML files and .tpl for helpers
+Recomended to use `.yaml` for YAML files and `.tpl` for helpers
 - All files in the template directory are sent to the `templating engine`, where it is populated with all the referenced values and then sent to k8s
 - `helm get manifest <nameYouGaveAtInstall(Release Name)>` gives you the complete detail of the deployed manifest (will show the yaml)
   - `Release` is one of the top-level objects.
 Objects can be created in the code
-- To test template rendering but not install it, `helm install --debug --dry-run <ReleaseName> ./templatingLearningChart`
+- To test template rendering but not install it, `helm install --debug --dry-run <ReleaseName(optional)> ./templatingLearningChart (Chart Dir)`

 ### Built-in Objects